 But I don’t believe the others to be, so thanks.

-#3 Updated by Michael Scherer over 4 years ago
+#3 Updated by Michael Scherer about 5 years ago

 The url speak of a 5 years old bug, and it seems to be fixed by using a newer kernel ( 2.6.13, according to the mail in the next mail of the thread ).
 I cannot reproduce the problem on my laptop, so there is maybe another reason ( or maybe it was the wrong reference ? ).

-#8 Updated by Ken Barber about 4 years ago
+#8 Updated by Ken Barber over 4 years ago